OUR MISSION STATEMENT

 Henry has been the organist and choir director at Tecumseh United since 2004 and, if you were to ask him, he gladly admits that among the churches he has been music director at in the area, Tecumseh United is his absolute favourite!

 Henry is a published composer (Cypress Choral, Vancouver and Frederick Harris, Oakville).
 He enjoys travel, reading, walking the Green Way, meeting with friends and of course, writing music.

-Heather provides administrative support to the Minister and is the
+Heather provides administrative support to the Minister

 I’m a paragraph.
 Double click here or click Edit Text to add some text of your own or to change the font.
 This is the place for you to tell your site visitors a little bit about you and your services.